 The formula rate template contains a "true-up" mechanism under which the Taxpayer compares its actual revenue requirement to its actually-billed revenues for the service year.
-If billed revenue is greater than the actual revenue requirement for the service year the over-collection is refunded in customer bills within two years of the service year; if billed revenue is less than the actual revenue requirement for the service year; if billed revenue is less than the actual revenue requirement for the service year.
+If billed revenue is greater than the actual revenue requirement for the service year the over-collection is refunded in customer bills within two years of the service year; if billed revenue is less than the actual revenue requirement for the service year the under-collection is collected two years after the service year.
 For both under and over collections, a carrying charge equivalent to Commission's standard refund interest rate is imposed.